stefdasca/statement-translator/Kilonova/1900-1999/Processed_1973.md

 # Output data

-If $T=1$, the output file `entanglement.out` will contain the word “DA” if $C$ can be an entanglement or the word “NU” otherwise.
+If $T=1$, the output file `entanglement.out` will contain the word “DA� if $C$ can be an entanglement or the word “NU� otherwise.
 If $T=2`, the output file `entanglement.out` will contain a single number representing the remainder modulo $1 \ 000 \ 000 \ 007$ of the number of pairs of sequences for which the matrix $C$ represents an entanglement.

 # Constraints and clarifications